splunk/splunk-shuttl/README.md

 - archiveFormats: The formats to archive the data as.
 The current available formats are SPLUNK_BUCKET, CSV and SPLUNK_BUCKET_TGZ.
 You can configure Shuttl to archive your data as all formats at the same time, which you can use for different use cases.
 * Warning: The old archiverRootURI is deprecated.
 It will still work for right now, but we recommend that you use the new configuration with property files instead.

-server.xml:
+#### server.xml:
 - httpHost: The host name of the machine. (usually localhost)
 - httpPort: The port for the shuttl server. (usually 9090)

-splunk.xml:
+#### splunk.xml:
 - host: The host name for the splunk instance where Shuttl is installed.
 Should be localhost
 - port: The management port for the splunk server.
 (Splunk defaults to 8089)
 - username: Splunk username
 - password: Splunk password

-backend/hdfs.properties (required for hdfs.):
+#### backend/hdfs.properties (required for hdfs.):
-- hadoop.host = The host name to the hdfs name node.
+- hadoop.host: The host name to the hdfs name node.
-- hadoop.port = the port to the hdfs name node.
+- hadoop.port: The port to the hdfs name node.

-backend/amazon.properties (required for s3, s3n or glacier)
+#### backend/amazon.properties (required for s3, s3n or glacier)
-- aws.id = Your Amazon Web Services ID
+- aws.id: Your Amazon Web Services ID
-- aws.secret = Your Amazon Web Services secret
+- aws.secret: Your Amazon Web Services secret
-- s3.bucket = Bucket name for storage in s3
+- s3.bucket: Bucket name for storage in s3
-- glacier.vault = The vault name for storage in glacier.
+- glacier.vault: The vault name for storage in glacier.
-- glacier.endpoint = The server endpoint to where the data will be stored. (i.e. https://glacier.us-east-1.amazonaws.com/)
+- glacier.endpoint: The server endpoint to where the data will be stored. (i.e. https://glacier.us-east-1.amazonaws.com/)
 * Note: The glacier backend currently uses both glacier and s3, so s3.bucket is still required when using glacier.
 This is also the reason why archivePath is always required.

 Note, the directory that the data will be archived to is